JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 - support for IPv6 secondary cidrs
 - TGW routes for vpc attachments are now static by default instead of route propagation.
-  - route propagation can be toggled with `route_propagation = true` but the default is false.
+  - route propagation can be toggled with `propagate_routes = true` but the default is false.
 - aws provider `>=5.61` required